marioo217/artificer-mortis-engineer/README.md

 I'm not the owner of this subclass, that is MonkeyDM.
 I just made a port to Foundry VTT.
 This content is free at MonkeyDM's Patreon: https://www.patreon.com/monkeydm Check it out!
 He's got some other cool things there.
-I also recommend buying his book, Steinhardt’s Guide to the Eldritch Hunt, the one that this artificer subclass is compatible with.
+I also recommend buying his book, <a href="https://monkeydm.shop/collections/steinhardts-guide-to-the-eldritch-hunt-all">Steinhardt’s Guide to the Eldritch Hunt</a>, the one that this artificer subclass is compatible with.